carpentries-lab/deep-learning-intro/paper.md

 This approach integrates opportunities for guided practice throughout the lesson, promoting learning by helping learners build up a functioning mental model of the domain and transfer new knowledge from working memory to long-term memory.
+This is in accordance with research-based successful teaching strategies [@lang_small_2021].

 The lesson material is built in the new lesson template: Carpentries Workbench [@noauthor_carpentries_nodate].
 This makes the lesson material a complete self-study resource.